telerik/ajax-docs/controls/grid/appearance-and-styling/modifying-existing-skins.md

 Review the [following online demo](http://demos.telerik.com/ASPNET/Prometheus/Grid/Examples/Styles/CustomSkin/DefaultCS.aspx)

 of the product (the ASPX and CSS definitions mainly) for more details on the aforementioned approach to create a custom skin for RadGrid.
-You may also consider utilizing the [Visual Style Builder for ASP.NET tool](http://www.telerik.com/products/visual-style-builder.aspx) to modify existing skins/create new custom skins.
+You may also consider utilizing the [Telerik ThemeBuilder for ASP.NET AJAX](http://themebuilder.telerik.com/) tool to modify existing skins/create new custom skins.

 ## See Also